Owiti95/phase1FinalProject/README.md

 3. Open the `index.html` file on your web browser.

 ## Usage
-1. Add Items: Type the name of the item into the input field and click the "purchase" button.
-The item will be added to the list.
+1. use the nav bar to navigate the page.
-2. Mark Items as Purchased: Click on the purchase cart to mark it as purchased the item will be visually updated .
+2. Click on buy button to add item to cart.
-3. Clear List: Click the "Delete" button to remove all items from the list.
+3. navigate to the place order to order the selected items.

 ## Contributions